MithrilJS/mithril.js/docs/index.md

 ### What is Mithril?

-Mithril is a modern client-side Javascript framework for building Single Page Applications.
+Mithril is a modern client-side JavaScript framework for building Single Page Applications.
 It's small (< 8kb gzip), fast and provides routing and XHR utilities out of the box.

 <div style="display:flex;margin:0 0 30px;">